- ทีมงานพูดภาษาไทย-อังกฤษ-จีนกลาง (Mandarin) ตอบไลน์ภายใน 15 นาที

 Using your Chinese (Mandarin / Simplified) document abroad

-Once a file has cleared MFA and the Chinese (Mandarin / Simplified) embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
+First-pass acceptance by the destination Chinese (Mandarin / Simplified) authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ